dmichaels/public/books/toread.md

 <ins>**Books To Read**</ins>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;<a href="read.md">Books Read</a>

+1. <a href="https://www.amazon.com/dp/1631496085" target="_top">We the People: A History of the U.S. Constitution (Jill Lepore)</a>
+1. <a href="https://www.amazon.com/When-Everyone-Knows-That-Knowledge/dp/1668011573/" target="_top">When Everyone Knows That Everyone Knows: Common Knowledge and the Mysteries of Money, Power, and Everyday Life (Steven Pinker)</a>
 1. <a href="https://www.amazon.com/Give-People-Money-Universal-Revolutionize/dp/1524758779/" target="_top">Give People Money (Annie Lowrey)</a>
 1. <a href="https://www.amazon.com/Jerusalem-Biography-Simon-Sebag-Montefiore/dp/0307280500/" target="_top">Jerusalem (Simon Sebag Montefiore )</a>
 1. <a href="https://www.amazon.com/Ordinary-Men-Reserve-Battalion-Solution/dp/0062303023/" target="_top">Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland (Christopher R. Browning)</a>